Primitive root modulo n

-In modular arithmetic, a number g is a primitive root modulo n if every number a coprime to n is congruent to a power of g modulo n.
-That is, g is a primitive root modulo n if for every integer a coprime to n, there is some integer k for which g^{k} ≡ a (mod n).
-Such a value k is called the index or discrete logarithm of a to the base g modulo n.
-So g is a primitive root modulo n if and only if g is a generator of the multiplicative group of integers modulo n.
+In number theory, a number g is a primitive root modulo n if every number a coprime to n is congruent to a power of g modulo n.
+In symbols, g is a primitive root modulo n if for every integer a coprime to n, there is some integer k for which g^{k} ≡ a (mod n).

-Gauss defined primitive roots in Article 57 of the Disquisitiones Arithmeticae (1801), where he credited Euler with coining the term.
-In Article 56 he stated that Lambert and Euler knew of them, but he was the first to rigorously demonstrate that primitive roots exist for a prime n.
+Primitive roots only exist for some integers n.
+Specifically, a primitive root exists modulo n if and only if n is 4, p^{k} or 2p^{k} for some odd prime number p and some k ≥ 0.
+This was first proved by Carl Friedrich Gauss.
+Gauss defined primitive roots in Article 57 of his Disquisitiones Arithmeticae (1801), where he credited Leonhard Euler with coining the term.
+In Article 56 he stated that Johann Heinrich Lambert and Euler knew of them, but he was the first to rigorously demonstrate that primitive roots exist for a prime number n.
 In fact, the Disquisitiones contains two proofs: The one in Article 54 is a nonconstructive existence proof, while the proof in Article 55 is constructive.

-A primitive root exists if and only if n is 1, 2, 4, p^{k} or 2p^{k}, where p is an odd prime and k > 0.
-For all other values of n the multiplicative group of integers modulo n is not cyclic.
+An equivalent characterization is that g is a primitive root modulo n if and only if g is a generator of the multiplicative group of integers modulo n.
+Thus, primitive roots exist if and only if this group is a cyclic group.

-This was first proved by Gauss.
+If g is a primitive root modulo n and g^{k} ≡ a (mod n), then the value k is called the index or discrete logarithm of a to the base g modulo n.